Code-Institute-Submissions/PaintPeruser/readme.md

 They are then drawn to the main image below - focusing first on the bright colour change buttons.
 On clicking one (or more) of the buttons, the grey monotone image background changes to their chosen vivid colour that they are deciding between.
 The design is meant to be eye catching and originally the image was in it's standard red, but the grey hue was added as the default so there is more of a stark difference when the user first makes their selection.

-The buttons were also originally a dropdown menu as it was easier to incorporate the javascript around.
+The buttons were also originally a dropdown menu as it was easier to incorporate the JavaScript around.
 A mentor meeting however highlighted the value in the user being able to preview their colour (in the button styling) and whereas the dropdown menu was below the image, the buttons were moved up top so the call to action was more prominent.

 A mentor suggestion was also made for the 'choose this colour' below the image.
 This adds to ease of use for the client so that they don't have to scroll back up to recheck the colour name for their quote, they can instead click a single button which pulls their choice into the box.